FlexinElysium/tribute/mage-guide.md

     * Weapon: **[\[Rod of the Ogre Magi\]](http://db.vanillagaming.org/?item=18534)**
       * Enchant: **[\[Major Intellect\]](http://db.vanillagaming.org/?spell=20084)**
     * Wand: **[\[Freezing Shard\]](http://db.vanillagaming.org/?item=10572)**, **[\[Bonekreeper Stylus\]](http://db.vanillagaming.org/?item=18534)**, or **[\[Icefury Wand\]](http://db.vanillagaming.org/?item=7514)**

+ (note: the statistics from the vanillagaming website are from patch 1.4.
+Elysium is currently on patch 1.3 so the stats for the items are different.
+You can see the current stats by deleting your "wdb" folder in your warcraft installation.)

   * Consumbables
     * **[\[Greater Arcane Elixir\]](http://db.vanillagaming.org/?item=13454)**:  This is fairly easy to obtain and you should always have one ready for bosses that aren't on farm.
     * **[\[Flask of Supreme Power\]](http://db.vanillagaming.org/?item=13512)**:  This is very expensive (more than 100 gold).
 You're going beyond the call of duty if you bring one of these to the raid but we'll all appreciate it.
 Be sure to save it for when you know we will be getting at least a few attempts in on a boss that isn't on farm.